We commit ourselves to develop globally competitive individuals by providing scholarship grants to the indigent but deserving youth.

 It was Don Simplicio Sr.’s love for others that serves as our inspiration to continue his legacy by giving the less fortunate a chance of a brighter future through college scholarships.
 Its operation is being funded through the generous donations of unit companies of Hexagon Group and our valuable donors.

 As for the graduates, from the first batch of five in 1998, we would start averaging 5 to 10 graduates every year.
 The pursuit of education is not easy.
 But through hard work and perseverance of our scholars, most of them if not all were able to finish and some we are proud to say were able to graduate with honors.
-This year, we are happy to have twenty-six (26) graduates, six (6) of whom graduated with honors.
+This year, we are happy to have fifty-two (52) graduates, fifteen (15) of whom graduated with honors.

 Transcending the bounds, the foundation also organizes Medical Mission to give free medical check-up and medicines to the senior citizens of a specific community, Outreach Programs to the home for the orphans at Hospicio de San Jose, to the cancer patients at Philippine Children’s Medical Center, to the abandoned and neglected children and youth at Bacolod Boy’s Home and Bacolod Girl’s Home, and Sustainable Livelihood Programs that enables to strengthen the skills, competencies, abilities and resources of Poor Filipino families and create an income-generating opportunities like food processing, that geared towards helping mothers of some scholars become more employable.